coderefinery/2023-03-21-workshop/content/questions/day4.md

 93. when you say "you can do" you mean what a person can do using the code that has that specific licence? but he is not the author?
     - Correct.
 Copyright owner can always do anything since copyright doesn't prohibit them from doing anything.

 94. If I create a code with the MIT licence.
-Hipotetically speaking, someone uses it and creates a software out of it but then the results of the softwares are wrong for some reason.
+Hypotetically speaking, someone uses it and creates a software out of it but then the results of the softwares are wrong for some reason.
 Basically my initial code might have been a wip or something like that.
 Can he uses the fact that the code does not work properly against me?
-     - Once someone pointed out that most good licenses explicitely say that there is no warranty: that the author can never be heald accountable for anything that may go wrong.
+     - Once someone pointed out that most good licenses explicitely say that there is no warranty: that the author can never be held accountable for anything that may go wrong.
 See the last paragraph: https://en.wikipedia.org/wiki/MIT_License.
 Yet another reason to use one
        - ok clear.
        - edited to make more clear.